 At-Home ("pajama mode") Observing:

-Special notes and considerations for the Keck instruments in 2021A
+Special notes and considerations for the Keck and Subaru instruments in 2021B

 are available on the